From Isolated Therapy to Unified Systems: How Special Schools Implement VergeTAB for Structured Digital Therapy

 By turning abstract numbers into real-life, hands-on experiences, children not only learn mathematics but also gain confidence and independence in problem-solving.
 From slicing pizzas to estimating candies or flipping coins, VergeTAB makes learning enjoyable and meaningful.
 The blank design ensures no distractions, while the powerful integration with XceptionalLEARNING allows teachers, therapists, and parents to personalize lessons for every child’s pace.

-How VergeTAB Supports Deductive Reasoning Skills in Children with Learning Difficulties
+Difficulty With Logical Thinking?
+How VergeTAB Builds Deductive Reasoning in Children

 Reading Time: 6 minutes